SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 of the Equipment Advantage with gamemaster approval.

 Equipment (R2)
-The character gains a piece of equipment that would be diﬃcult to obtain because of expense or availability.
+The character gains a piece of equipment that would be difficult to obtain because of expense or availability.
 Weapons that are usually out of reach of the normal citizen are available.
-Similarly, equipment totaling in cost not more than several thousand credits (or a price diﬃculty of Diﬃcult) would probably be okay.
+Similarly, equipment totaling in cost not more than several thousand credits (or a price difficulty of Difficult) would probably be okay.
 In game settings that have rare alien technology, objects of fairly low power probably could be obtained using this Advantage.
 Restrictions/Notes: See Equipment (R1) for more information.